Xetibo/ReSet-Doc/sections/literature.typ

 // TODO: Explain loader -> ELF loader

-#subsubsubsection("Example")
-For Rust, the crate "libloading" handles the mapping of C functions to Rust in a simple fashion.
+As an example for Rust, consider the crate "libloading" which handles the mapping of C functions to Rust in a simple fashion.
 This allows a straightforward usage of dynamic libraries.
-Figure
-@rust_dynamic_libary_loading visualizes a simple dynamic library with a single function.
+Figure @rust_dynamic_libary_loading visualizes a simple dynamic library with a single function.

 #let code = "
 // code in the calling binary
 fn main() {
-    unsafe {
+    // interactions with C are always unsafe unsafe {
+        // open library file
-        let lib = libloading::Library::new(\"./testlib/target/debug/libtestlib.so\")
+        let lib = libloading::Library::new(\"./target/debug/libtestlib.so\")
             .expect(\"Could not open library.\");
+        // fetch function from library
         let func: libloading::Symbol<unsafe extern \"C\" fn(i32) -> i32> =
             lib.get(b\"test_function\").expect(\"Could not load function.\");
+        // use the function
         assert_eq!(func(2), 4);
         println!(\"success\");
     }